NeuroTechX/ntx_slack_archive/random.md

  >So interesting about the high amount of direct messages.
 I guess that says something about the kind of network we are

+8/15/2017 7:01 PM

+ **dano** :

+ >Peer-to-peer vs hub and spoke based? something like that probably